 If you have ANY concerns about COVID and your M.E./CFS and other conditions please speak to your GP or Specialist.

 We highly recommend that you follow all health guidelines set out by the Ministry of Health.

 Whilst we are not seeing that people with ME/CFS expressly are at a higher risk of dying from COVID19 than those of the general population, what we are seeing is that those with ME/CFS that contract COVID19 do risk a significant worsening of symptoms and higher risk of a relapse.
 However, we are also aware that ME/CFS does not live in a vacuum and that many with ME/CFS also have comorbidities, which could pose a higher risk of complications from COVID19.

-We have been lucky within New Zealand to not have COVID19 spreading uncontained, limiting the risk to the wider population and more vulnerable people.
+We have been lucky within New Zealand to not have COVID19 spreading uncontained, until recently.
+Limiting the risk to the wider population and more vulnerable people.
 However, we can look to other areas in the world that have not been so lucky.
 ME Action in the UK and Scotland have conducted a survey to find out how COVID19 is affecting those with ME/CFS Preliminary Report.
 Unfortunately, it is not great news with 76% of respondents reporting that Covid-19 had made their ME symptoms worse, many with long-lasting impact to symptoms for more than 6 months after infection.
 This is one of the reasons our medical advisor has suggested to people with ME/CFS to get the vaccination against this virus (if you are safely able to tolerate vaccinations and in conjunction with your own GP recommendations), and the risk of reaction to the vaccine does seem to be far lower than the risk of relapse from the virus itself.
 Please see the section on Vaccines and ME for recommendations from the ME/CFS experts.